Structural Engineering Insight for Building Owners & Developers

 -

-Understanding the soil conditions that exist at a particular site is critical in determining not only if a site is suitable to support a new structure, but also in determining the foundation structures required.
-A geotechnical report provides detailed information about the subsurface conditions of a particular site.
-Typically prepared by a geotechnical engineer, a geotechnical report can help avoid costly mistakes, reduce the risk of unforeseen conditions, and help construction progress more smoothly.
+Understanding the soil conditions that exist at a particular site is critical in determining not only if a site is suitable to support a new structure, but also in determining the foundation system that is required.
+A geotechnical report provides detailed information about the subsurface conditions at a particular site, including soil types, soil conditions, stability, bearing capacity, seismic site class, and groundwater conditions.
+Typically prepared by a geotechnical engineer, a geotechnical report can help avoid costly mistakes, reduce the risk of unforeseen conditions, and assist the structural engineer in designing a foundation system that meets the needs of the site and the structure you are placing on it.

 -

 Some structural engineers play an important role in emergency response after natural disasters, conducting critical safety assessments of buildings and infrastructure.
 For example, structural engineers can determine the stability of a collapsed structure as victims are extracted from debris.
 Later, they assess structural damage to establish whether buildings and bridges are safe to use, need repair, or should be demolished.
-Structural engineers may also design and oversee the construction of temporary structures, such as shelters and tents, to provide immediate and safe shelter to those affected by natural disasters.
+Structural engineers may also design and oversee the construction of temporary structures and emergency shelters to provide immediate safety and refuge for those affected by natural disasters.

 Even before natural disasters, structural engineers work to reduce risk by assessing buildings and infrastructure in high-wind or seismic risk areas and recommending retrofitting or strengthening measures to improve safety and reduce damage.
 Researchers and committees of structural engineers may also work together to develop amendments to building codes, creating advanced guidelines for design that consider these forces of nature.